georgeherby/MADevice/README.md

 ### No Data Alert
-When running it will check the last received time for data and then if it is more than 20 minutes (or the values set in `alert_recheck_time`) in the past it will post a message to the channel set by `alert_channel_webhook`
+When running it will check the last received time for data and then if it is more than 20 minutes (or the values set in `alert_recheck_time`) in the past it will post a message to the channel set by `webhook` in `servers.json`

 ![alert image](images/alert.png)

 ### On-Demand Status (`!status`)

-If you type `!status` in the channel set by `alert_channel_id`  You get an on-demand update across all servers (set in servers.json) and posted into Discord rather than opening up multiple browsers to see the data.
+If you type `!status` in the channel set by `status_channel_id` in servers.json  You get an on-demand update across all servers (set in servers.json) and posted into Discord rather than opening up multiple browsers to see the data.

 ![status image](images/status.png)